 When the camera is focuses on her helmet, you can see her eyes and vague facial features- her face looks (at least superficially) similar to a human's.

 Tali lampshades this after playing poker with Shepard and members of the engineering crew: "And I thought I had a good poker face."

-The third game ultimately revealed quarians to be facially Rubber-Forehead Aliens whose most inhuman facial features were the glowing yellow eyes and a few unusual skin patterns.
+Mass Effect 3 ultimately revealed quarians to be facially Rubber-Forehead Aliens whose most inhuman facial features were the glowing yellow eyes and a few unusual skin patterns.
 This was shown not by taking off Tali's mask on camera and leaving the camera on her, but by having her leave a photograph in Shepard's cabin upon saving the quarians during the Rannoch arc, which was a photoshop of a stock image, and in the Extended Cut, a brief slideshow picture of a maskless quarian assuming you brought about geth/quarian peace and chose the Synthesis ending.